ozaharsh95/JS_BEGINNING_TO_MASTERY/README.md

 This repository contains the my personal code notes for the **JavaScript Beginning to Mastery** course by Harshit Vashisth, a YouTube educator.
 The course covers various topics in JavaScript, starting from the basics and progressing towards more advanced concepts.

+> DISCLAIMER: File structure may be absurd, clumsy, and have multilingual comments that make it harder to understand.

 ## Course Topics

 ### Basics of Programming in JavaScript